naoisehayes/notes/docs/History/Nuremberg_Trials.md

 title: Nuremberg Rallies
-desxription: Notes- Nuremberg rallies
+description: Notes- Nuremberg rallies

 # Nuremberg Rallies

-- Mass rallies were an integral part of **Nazi organisation and propaganda**.
+- Mass rallies were an integral part of **Nazi organization and propaganda**.

 - Annual party rally held in Nuremberg each August or September.